msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 # What is the formula for Entropy criteria?

+Entropy is the measure of uncertainty; how disordered a system is or in this case, the degree of randomness in a set of data.
+Higher the entropy, lower the predictability or chances of finding patterns in the data.
+It can be used to explain the origin of the universe and also where the universe headed towards.

+The concept of entropy or the way it is characterised had been implemented in fields remote to thermodynamics.

+One such application is determining the limits of carrying out information.

+The amount of information that is received as a result of an experiment/activity/event can be considered numerically equivalent to the amount of uncertainty concerning the event.

+To characterise entropy and information in a much simpler way, it was initially proposed to consider these quantities as defined on the set of generalised probability distributions.

 Entropy is nothing but **Expectation with negative sign**.

 :diamond_shape_with_a_dot_inside: **Expectation Formula:** $E[g(x)] = \sum p(x)g(x)$